-The teachings are "personally impersonal" : you apply the techniques and teachings to yourself over a period of time and then, with the personal understanding of the effects of a technique, you can share and pass on the benefits to the students.
+The teachings are "personally impersonal" : you apply the techniques and teachings to yourself over a period of time and then, with the personal understanding of the effects of a technique, you begin to share in order to pass on the benefits to the students.

 I am continuously inspired by the Teachings and their application to the multiple challenges of being a human being.
-Indeed my students inspire me every day.
+Indeed my students inspire me every day with their personal challenges.

 Breath is Life

-Through the practice of specific breathing techniques (praanayam), we can tame an over-reactive mind and work with the breath to release physical and mental tension, anxiety, insomnia and depression.
+Through the practice of specific breathing techniques (praanayam), we have the tools to tame an over-reactive mind.
+We can work with the breath to release physical and mental tension, anxiety, insomnia and depression.

 Indeed my experience of the Teachings of Yogi Bhajan were so deeply powerful and life-changing that I was compelled to leave the security of full time employment and began to teach yoga in 2007.

-I trained as a gong practitioner in 2013 and have been applying gong therapy in yoga practice and also in other contexts: businesses, healthcare, education.
-The power of sound is astonishing ; I would never have imagined the effects if I hadn't experienced it.
+I trained as a gong practitioner in 2013 and have been applying gong therapy in yoga practice and as stand alone therapy in other contexts: businesses, healthcare, education and at the time of loved ones' passing over.
+The power of sound is astonishing ; I would never have believed the effects if I hadn't experienced them.

 Life is a path, a journey with its challenges and graces but I am ever grateful to my teachers, spiritual guides and the golden line of teachers throughout the ages.Thank you for sharing this journey.